My name is Aswar.

 At 21, I started my web development business.

 At 22, I ran for Mayor of Minneapolis.

-At 23, I starred in Bravo’s Welcome to Waverly.
+At 23, Bravo sent me to Kansas for Welcome to Waverly.

 Now, at 24, I am directing the digital strategy in the most important Congressional race in America.